Save content for translation directly from your website to Transifex without using files.

-The in-app version of Transifex Live loads your website within Transifex through an iFrame (i.e. your website is displayed within another website).
-Unlike the on-site version of Live, you cannot save strings from pages that are behind a login, and pages will take a little longer to load.
+The in-app version of Transifex Live loads your website within Transifex through an iFrame (i.e., your website is displayed within another website).
+Unlike the on-site version of Live, you cannot save strings from pages behind a login, and pages will take a little longer to load.

 The in-app version of Live is helpful if you don’t have the Live snippet installed on your site yet but would like to start approving strings and working on them.

 Looking for more help?
 Get support from our Transifex Community Forum!